The UK Rental Market Has Never Been More Competitive

 The Bottom Line

-If you've been consistently arriving too late to viewings or watching good properties disappear, the solution isn't to search more often.
-It's to be notified faster — and then to act on those notifications decisively.
+Instant alerts are not a luxury feature.
+For anyone seriously searching for a rental property in a competitive area, they are the single most effective tool available.
+If you've been consistently arriving too late to viewings or watching good properties disappear, the solution isn't to search more often — it's to be notified faster, across more portals, and then to act on those notifications decisively.